MonicaisHer/snapcraft/tests/spread/plugins/craft-parts/build-and-run-hello/matter-hello/README.md

 ## Getting Started

-This project is a starting point for an simple application based on [Matter SDK](https://github.com/project-chip/connectedhomeip).
+This project is a starting point for a simple application based on [Matter SDK](https://github.com/project-chip/connectedhomeip).